-10.SAFETY ON & OFF SITE
+10. SAFETY ON & OFF SITE

-- 10.1 Our site is secure with safeguards in place to prevent any unauthorised access and also to prevent children leaving the site unsupervised. - 10.2 We have good up to date knowledge of our local area and any safeguarding risks to the wider community. - 10.3 All visitors, including visiting speakers, are subject to our safeguarding protocols while on site and will be supervised at all times, if no checks have been obtained.
-It may be necessary to undertake an assessment of the education value, age appropriateness and content of the visitor's itinerary. - 10.4 Visitors who are in school/college in a professional capacity will have their ID checked and assurance sought that they have an appropriate DBS check - 10.5 We will ensure that any contractor, or any employee of a contractor, who is to work in our school, has been subject to the appropriate level of DBS check.
+The school site is secure with safeguards in place to prevent any unauthorised access and also to prevent children leaving the site unsupervised.
+We have good up to date knowledge of our local area and any safeguarding risks to the wider community due to the collaborative work with Manchester Safeguarding Partnership and Safer School Police

+All visitors, including visiting speakers, are subject to our safeguarding protocols while on site and will be supervised at all times, if no checks have been obtained.
+It may be necessary to undertake an assessment of the education value, age appropriateness and content of the visitor's itinerary.

+Visitors who are in school/college in a professional capacity will have their ID checked and assurance sought that they have an appropriate DBS check

+We will ensure that any contractor, or any employee of a contractor, who is to work in our school, has been subject to the appropriate level of DBS check.
 We are responsible for determining the appropriate level of supervision depending on the circumstances and set out our safeguarding requirements in any contacts between school/college and the contractor's organisation.
-We will always check the identities of contractors and their staff on arrival. - 10.6 We operate a responsible booking protocol and will carry out appropriate checks on all organisations which request to hire our facilities.
+We will always check the identities of contractors and their staff on arrival.

+We operate a responsible booking protocol and will carry out appropriate checks on all organisations which request to hire our facilities.
+When the school/college is let, if services or activities are provided by the governing body or proprietor, under the direct supervision or management of school/college staff, the school/college arrangements for child protection will apply.

-- 10.7 When the school/college is let, if services or activities re provided by the governing body or proprietor, under the direct supervision or management of school/college staff, the school/college arrangements for child protection will apply. - 10.8 When the school/college is let and services or activities are provided by another body, we seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and ensure there are arrangements in place to liaise with school on these matters where appropriate. - 10.9 Safeguarding arrangements should be included in any lease or hire agreement as a condition of use and occupation of the school/college premises failure to comply with this will lead to termination of the agreement. - 10.10 We exercise due diligence to prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils or staff.
-Any content delivered to pupils form an external provider is quality assured by SLT before this is agreed. - 10.11 We have a work experience placement policy and procedures in place.
-We will ensure that any person supervising a child on a placement has been subject to the appropriate level of DBS check. - 10.12 All school visits are fully risk-assessed and no child will be taken off-site without parental permission. - 10.13 For international exchanges, we will liaise with our partner schools abroad to establish a shared understanding of the arrangements in place both before and during the visit.
+When the school/college is let and services or activities are provided by another body, we seek assurance that the body concerned has appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed) and ensure there are arrangements in place to liaise with school on these matters where appropriate.

+Safeguarding arrangements should be included in any lease or hire agreement as a condition of use and occupation of the school/college premises - failure to comply with this will lead to termination of the agreement.

+We exercise due diligence to prevent any organisation or speaker from using our facilities to disseminate extremist views or radicalise pupils or staff.
+Any content delivered to pupils form an external provider is quality assured by SLT before this is agreed.

+We have a work experience placement policy and procedures in place.
+We will ensure that any person supervising a child on a placement has been subject to the appropriate level of DBS check.
+All school visits are fully risk-assessed and no child will be taken off-site without parental permission.

+For international exchanges, we will liaise with our partner schools abroad to establish a shared understanding of the arrangements in place both before and during the visit.
 We will ensure we are satisfied that these are appropriate and sufficient to safeguard effectively every child who will take part in the exchange.
 We may also feel it necessary to contact the relevant foreign embassy of High Commission of the country in question to discuss what checks may be possible in respect of those providing homestay outside the UK.

-11 .
-COMPLEX SAFEGUARDING
+11. SAFEGUARDING